Before Beginning Your Da`wah, Read the Situation

 Timing

 When it comes to the environment, the first thing to be remembered is the timing, finding the appropriate time.
 Is it a suitable time to talk about this subject or not?
 The Prophet (peace be upon him) used to select certain times to give his lectures.
 On one occasion one of `Abdullah ibn Mas`ud’s students came to him and said: “We love your lectures and sermons.
 Please give us more!” as he only used to give one lecture a week.
 He replied: “I wish that I could give more.
 The only thing that prevents me is the Sunnah of Prophet Muhammad.
-He used to take care of us in giving sermons by selecting a suitable time, so that we would not become bored.”
+He used to take care of us in giving sermons selecting a suitable time, so that we would not become bored.”
 (Al-Bukhari)

 From this incident we can see that the Messenger knew the characteristics of the called better than they knew themselves.
 People, in their enthusiasm and excitement, usually want more lectures in the beginning of any new program.